Lamden/clove_bounty/README.md

 # Clove Bounty
 We're opening up a developer bounty for the community to help contribute to this project.
 Clove currently supports the major cryptocurrencies, but we want to support *as many as possible*!

+**Rules for contributing:**
+- Do not modify the reward.csv file directly
+- Follow [PEP8](https://www.python.org/dev/peps/pep-0008/) style guide conventions (ex. multi_word_file.py vs multiWordFile.py, etc)
+- Coins that have no main seeds will not be accepted as at least one seed is required to connect to the network and process swaps.
+- Delete your coin from ALTCOINS.txt in the PR

 ### Bounty amount: 50 TAU per successful pull request
 ### Knowledge required: Intermediate Python Programming
 ### Time per task: 15 minutes